 Released in August 1975, Mental Notes was hugely anticipated in the Auckland underground scene and sold extremely well, becoming the local album that simply had to be in every collection in the mid-1970s.
 However, Mental Notes was recorded in Australia where the ambitious Enz had signed directly to Mushroom Records and thereafter they recorded exclusively for that company worldwide rather than White Cloud.
 It would become the only album release for Coburn’s White Cloud label – but a hugely important one that changed the face of NZ music forever.

-Like Down Under, White Cloud was distributed by Pye and when that company ceased trading at the end of 1976, Mental Notes was thus deleted, remaining unavailable in New Zealand for most of the 1970s until Festival acquired local rights from Coburn and reissued it in 1979 on their Interfusion label.
+White Cloud was distributed by Pye and when that company ceased trading at the end of 1976, Mental Notes was thus deleted, remaining unavailable in New Zealand for most of the 1970s until Festival acquired local rights from Coburn and reissued it in 1979 on their Interfusion label.
 Shortly thereafter the NZ rights passed to Mushroom where it has sat ever since (now owned by Warner Music).

 Barry Coburn went to Nashville where he became a very important name on the local country scene, but that’s another whole story.